munkireport/munkireport-php/docs/architecture/compatibility-layer.md

 that.

 The KISSMVC framework declares un-namespaced classes: `\Controller`, `\Engine`, `\Model`, `\View`.
-These were placed into the `\MR\Kiss` namespace in order to satisfy composers PSR-4 class loading mechanism, and to avoid collision with the laravel `View` facade as well as the laravel `View` class.
+These were placed into the `\Compatibility\Kiss` namespace in order to satisfy composers PSR-4 class loading mechanism, and to avoid collision with the laravel `View` facade as well as the laravel `View` class.

-But modules will still refer to the kissmvc view as `\View`, so to provide compatibility for accessing the un-namespaced class, several files inside `/shims` alias the `\MR\Kiss` classes back to their un-namespaced counterparts using `class_alias()`.
+But modules will still refer to the kissmvc view as `\View`, so to provide compatibility for accessing the un-namespaced class, several files inside `/shims` alias the `\Compatibility\Kiss` classes back to their un-namespaced counterparts using `class_alias()`.

 The same approach was used to provide support for `\Model` and `\Controller`.